Workshops for Job Seekers@Your Library

 Lists of employers to contact in order to set up informational interviews.

-Use LinkedIn to set up your online professional profile, and access Twitter search engines to find the latest job postings.
+Use LinkedIn to set up your online professional profile.

 Networking remains the best way to find employment--75% of people find their new job via networking.
 Use these online networking guides to learn how to network properly.